 Coming into the Barclays Singapore Open, Titleist Brand Ambassador Matteo Manassero was looking to add some distance off the tee to his game.
-Through a combination of some swing adjustments and a fitting session focused on optimising his new Titleist 913D2 driver, Matteo certainly found his groove last week.
+Through a combination of some swing adjustments and a fitting session focused on optimizing his new Titleist 913D2 driver, Matteo certainly found his groove last week.

 The results?
 More distance, a win at the Barlcays Singapore Open and a new trophy for his collection.
 We’d say this is definitely a “Win, Win” scenario.

-Team Titleist caught up with Titleist European Tour Rep Phil Dimmock to bring you the exclusive, inside scoop on Matteo’s fitting session and the new set up.
+Team Titleist caught up with Titleist European Tour Rep. Phil Dimmock to bring you the exclusive, inside scoop on Matteo’s fitting session and the new set up.

 “Matteo came to me on Tuesday morning and was keen to do some driver work.
 I had already bumped into his caddie, Dave McNeilly, earlier in the day who had told me how Matteo was looking to make some changes,” said Dimmock.